 There are many traditions around the world that seem strange for people who aren’t locals to that area.
 Sometimes, mundane items that you use every day become works of art or centerpieces for a grand celebration.

-For the people of Costa Rica, the humble ox cart is not just something you’d use to carry people or produce, it has become famous as a bright and colorful work of art.
+For the people of Costa Rica, the ox cart is not just something you’d use to carry people or produce, it has become famous as a bright and colorful work of art that has become a National Symbol of Costa Rica.

 Today, we’ll be taking a closer look at the brightly colored ox carts of Costa Rica.
 We will talk about what makes a Costa Rica Ox Cart different, how they are used today as well as in the past.
 And we will finish up with where you can see them made today.